Arts Barn Use Policy

 - Students using paint and solvents should wear gloves if skin contact is anticipated.

-- Gloves are available in the sink/MSDS station area.
+- Gloves are available in the sink area.
 They are for use only in the arts barn for their intended purpose.
+Notify art faculty/staff if supplies are needed.

 - To minimize exposure, wash any paint and solvent from exposed skin as soon as possible.